APPLICATION DEADLINE EXTENDED! FRIDAY, APRIL 30, 2021 at 12PM CST

 - A recent resumé or CV showcasing relevant teaching experience.

 - A 10-page sample of your own writing (and cover sheet, included in application packet).
 If you have only longer articles, please cut them.
 If you are submitting an excerpted sample, please include your introduction and a coherent section.
 Attach to your sample our cover sheet, which asks you to reflect on and evaluate your own work (form included in the application packet).
 To preserve the anonymity of this portion of your application, please remove your name from both the sample and the cover sheet.

 - A comment on a student paper.
 The student paper is included in our application packet (see top of page).
 Please take no more than one hour to write your comments.

 - A letter of recommendation from someone familiar with your teaching or your potential as a teacher.
-We ask letter writers to send recommendations by email to firstname.lastname@example.org by February 12th.
+We ask letter writers to send recommendations by email to firstname.lastname@example.org.

 All interviews will be handled remotely via Zoom.

 In general: We’re not interested in technical knowledge about language or composition.
 It’s no great advantage to have taken any of our courses.
 We’re more interested in how you approach the task of teaching academic writing.

 With regard to the paper comment: We’ll ask you to pretend you’re writing to the author of the paper, NOT to us.
 We’re interested in how you engage with the writer, and the way you use the paper comment as an opportunity to teach the writer something about writing.
 We are NOT asking you to copy-edit the paper.